ProJensen/Active-Directory-Proxmox/Lab06-Password-Lockout-Policy/README.md

 - A test user account can be locked after repeated failed sign-in attempts
 - A locked account can be recovered through administrative action
 - The environment demonstrates a practical use of domain-level security policy configuration

+## Common Issues and Troubleshooting

+### Issue 1: Password policy changes do not appear to apply
+Possible causes:
+- Group Policy has not refreshed yet
+- The password change was tested before the policy update completed
+- The wrong Group Policy Object was edited

+### Issue 2: Account lockout does not occur as expected
+Possible causes:
+- The policy was not applied successfully
+- The failed sign-in attempts did not target a domain account
+- The threshold value was not configured correctly